Skip to main content

 Steps to deploy emojivoto with Contrast

-The emojivoto deployment files are part of Contrast release.
-You can download the latest deployment by running:
+The emojivoto deployment files are part of the Contrast release.
+You can download them by running:

 curl -fLO https://github.com/edgelesssys/contrast/releases/latest/download/emojivoto-demo.yml --create-dirs --output-dir deployment